JATOS/JATOS_docs/versioned_docs/version-3.8.1/Serving_the_Internet/Install-JATOS-via-Docker.md

    The `-d` argument specifies to run this container in detached mode (in the background) and the `-p` is responsible for the port mapping.

 1. You can check that the new container is running correctly:

+   In the following instructions, if you are on a remote host, change `localhost` to your IP/domain.

    * Use `docker ps` in the terminal: in the line with `jatos/jatos` the status should say `up`
    * Use curl: `curl http://localhost:9000/ping` should give you `pong` back